 Where lifetime ECL is measured on a collective basis to cater for cases where evidence of significant increases in credit risk at the individual instrument level may not yet be available, the financial instruments are grouped based on the nature of financial instruments.
-The Group's trade receivables and contract assets with customers are each assessed as a separate group.
+The Group's trade receivables with customers are each assessed as a separate group.
 Other receivables, including bank balances are assessed for expected credit losses on an individual basis.
 The grouping is regularly reviewed by management to ensure the constituents of each group continue to share similar credit risk characteristics.

-If the Group has measured the loss allowance for a financial instrument at an amount equal to lifetime ECL in the previous reporting period, but determines at the current reporting date that the conditions for lifetime ECL are no longer met, the Group measures the loss allowance at an amount equal to 12-month ECL at the current reporting date.
+If the Group has measured the loss allowance for a financial instrument at an amount equal to lifetime ECL in the previous reporting period, but determines at the current reporting date that the conditions for lifetime ECL are no longer met, the Group measures the loss allowance at an amount equal to 12-month ECL at the current reporting date, except for assets for which the simplified approach was used.